 Sydney received a B.A.'s in Biological Sciences and in Chemistry from Cornell University, where she started her research career working with C. elegans in the Schroeder Lab.
 She went on to pursue a Ph.D. in Cancer Biology at the University of Pennsylvania in the laboratory of Dr. Kathryn Wellen.
 Sydney's thesis work focused on understanding how pancreatic cancer cells maintain UDP-GlcNAc levels under nutrient restriction.
 In the Christofk Lab, she studies nutrient regulation of tissue repair and carcinogenesis, particularly in the liver and pancreas.
 When not in the lab she can be found trying out new fitness activities or watching HGTV and knitting with her two cats.

 Sara is an MD/PhD student from Louisville, KY.
 She received her B.S. in Chemistry at Stanford where she studied the molecular mechanisms of the Hedgehog Signaling Pathway in the lab of Dr. Rajat Rohatgi.
-As a PhD student in the Christofk lab, she studies skeletal muscle and satellite cell metabolism and its connection to cell signaling.
-Outside the lab, she enjoys researching the effects of running, lifting, and eating copious amounts of baked goods on wellness.
+As a PhD student in the Christofk lab, she works on developing methods to characterize intestinal and stem cell metabolism in the context of systemic metabolic changes, such as diet and pregnancy.
+Outside the lab, she enjoys filling up her phone storage taking pictures of her cat, running, lifting, playing claw machines, and consuming new Ninja Creami concoctions daily.

 Abby's research focuses on nutrient sensing and the interconnection between metabolism and cell signaling.
 Prior to starting her post-doctoral research, Abby completed her B.S. and PhD at UCLA.